-- 5.08 At the conclusion of the preliminary rounds of the annual competition, the two highest scoring teams in each division qualify for the Grand Final - 5.09 In the event that teams in one division are on equal competition points, where the two highest scoring teams cannot be determined, such a distinction shall be made on the basis of which team has the higher total margin score aggregated from the preliminary rounds and has therefore won their debates by the larger margins, considered as a whole. - 5.10 Where it is not possible to distinguish between teams as per 5.09 because two teams have the same aggregated margin score from their winning debates, the rank of their school in the ongoing IGSA Invitational Shield tally for that year's annual competition should be used to distinguish the teams. - 5.11 Where it is not possible to distinguish between teams as per 5.10 because two teams have the same rank in the ongoing IGSA Invitational Shield tally, a coin will be flipped.
+- 5.08 At the conclusion of the preliminary rounds of the annual competition, the two highest scoring teams in each division qualify for the Grand Final. - 5.09 In the event that teams in one division are on equal competition points, where the two highest scoring teams cannot be determined, such a distinction shall be made on the basis of which team has the higher total margin score aggregated from the preliminary rounds and has therefore won their debates by the larger margins, considered as a whole. - 5.10 Where it is not possible to distinguish between teams as per 5.09 because two teams have the same aggregated margin score from their winning debates, - 5.11 Where it is not possible to distinguish between teams as per 5.10.
+Because points and margins are equal, teams will compete in tie-breaker debates to determine final positions.

-7 Topics to be Debated Through the Competition
+6 Topics to be Debated Through the Competition